velvia/links/data_eng.md

 * [TurboTranspose](https://github.com/powturbo/Turbo-Transpose) - Transpose: SIMD Integer+Floating Point Compression Filter.
 With lots of links to floating point compression algorithms.
 * [zfp](https://computing.llnl.gov/projects/zfp) - compressed floating-point / integer arrays that allow random access?

+* [BtrBlocks](https://www.cs.cit.tum.de/fileadmin/w00cfj/dis/papers/btrblocks.pdf) - a novel columnar format, a Parquet competitor, which uses some new encoding techniques including frequency and "FSST" and a novel floating point encoding - to achieve much better scan throughput than Parquet without using standard compression like ZSTD
 * [VelocyPack](https://github.com/arangodb/velocypack#readme) - compact and fast JSON storage and serialization, used in [ArangoDB](https://www.arangodb.com)
 * [Amazon Ion](https://amzn.github.io/ion-docs/guides/why.html#read-optimized-binary-format) - really interesting MsgPack/CBOR like serialization format from Amazon.
 Binary format supposed to be very compact even uncompressed, half the size of JSON, and is designed to be read-optimized with provisions for rapidly skipping to the field one wants